 - Be open to changing your charitable giving strategies as you age.

 When it comes to philanthropy, longtime Natick, Massachusetts, resident Carol O'Neil "walks the talk."
-As a homemaker and mother of four, Carol spent most of her life raising a family and volunteering her time at the local schools and teaching religion at her church.
-About 15 years ago, in her late 40s, she found herself at a challenging time: approaching midlife, soon to be an empty nester, with a need to reinvent herself, and she "just wasn't feeling super healthy."
+As a homemaker and mother of 4, Carol spent most of her life raising a family and volunteering her time at the local schools and teaching religion at her church.
+About 15 years ago, in Carol's late 40s, she found herself at a challenging time: approaching midlife, soon to be an empty nester, with a need to reinvent herself, and she "just wasn't feeling super healthy."

-After a weekend in 2004 with her sister at the Kripalu Center for Yoga and Health in Stockbridge, Massachusetts, a passion was born.
+After a weekend in 2004 with her sister at the Kripalu Center for Yoga & Health in Stockbridge, Massachusetts, a passion was born.
 Carol is now a 500-hour trained yoga teacher, and has served as a Kripalu Board Trustee since 2010, currently as Chair.

 A family foundation for giving

-The O'Neils' children range in age from late-twenties to mid-thirties.
+The O'Neils' children range in age from late twenties to mid-thirties.
 The eldest is already engaged in philanthropy, and the others are prepared to follow suit.
 "We've started a conversation with them about how they may get involved," says Carol.
 "Once they turn 30, we ask them to think about a nonprofit charitable organization with which they would like to align themselves.
-We then have them present to us their ideas on how we can best support these organizations together as a way for the family to continue our legacy of giving."
+We then have them present to us their ideas on how we can best support these organizations together, as a way for the family to continue our legacy of giving."

 Funding what you love

-For the O'Neils, charitable giving is about far more than taking a tax deduction; it’s about funding what you love.
+For the O'Neils, charitable giving is about far more than taking a tax deduction: It's about funding what you love.